ShaolinZhang/appinv_tinywebdb_php/README.md

 Developed by Shaolin Zhang, at Shanghai World Foreign Language Middle School.
 Submit issues on GitHub or send email with logs to shaolin@shaolinzhang.com, I'll look into it.

+For more information and user manual, please access http://www.shaolinzhang.com/php-tinywebdb-service/

 USAGE:
 ===================
-Replace SAE_MYSQL_HOST_M with your Main Database Host Name Replace SAE_MYSQL_PORT with your Database Connection Port Replace SAE_MYSQL_USER with your Database Username Replace SAE_MYSQL_PASS with your Database Password Replace SAE_MYSQL_DB with your Database Name

-Initialize a table in your database using the following SQL code:
+Customize the table name:
+Replace ‘test’ with any name you want for data to store in, then execute the code.
 CREATE TABLE IF NOT EXISTS `test` (
 `tag` varchar (32) NOT NULL,
 `value` varchar (255) NOT NULL,
 PRIMARY KEY (`tag`)
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;

-Replace 'test' to any name you want to call the table.
+Set ServiceURL in App Inventor, TinyWebDB compoent to http://<HOST NAME>/TinyWebDB_Service.php/

+Set the following parameters according to your own MySQL information:
+$MYSQL_HOST_ADDR = SAE_MYSQL_HOST_M; // Server Address or IP
+$MYSQL_HOST_PORT = SAE_MYSQL_PORT; // Server Port
+$MYSQL_USERNAME = SAE_MYSQL_USER; // Database Username
+$MYSQL_PASSWORD = SAE_MYSQL_PASS; // Database Password
+$MYSQL_DBNAME = SAE_MYSQL_DB; // Database Name

+Set table name according to the SQL Query to create table:
+$DATA_TABLE_NAME = test; // Set table name

+After all these steps, open your browser and access http://<HOST NAME>/TinyWebDB_Service.php/getvalue, if there’s something like:

+["VALUE","",""]

+Congratulations!
+The database is up and running!

 ACKNOWLEDGEMENT
 ===================